Population Characteristics

 Population of Aurora by Ethnicity and Origin

 The population of Aurora is quite diverse, which contributes to the town's vibrant cultural landscape.
 Aurora is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are Chinese, which accounts for 16.66% of the total population, followed by English (16.00%), Irish (12.91%), Scottish (12.31%), and Italian (10.29%).
+The top 5 ethnicities and origins in Aurora are Chinese, which accounts for 16.66% of the total population, followed by English (16.00%), Irish (12.91%), Scottish (12.31%), and Italian (10.29%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |